kscieslinski/CTF/notes/permissions/README.md

 ## Files
-When listing files we can see it's permissions:
+When listing files we can see their permissions:

 ```console
 $ ls -lh